Who should read this page?

 This page is for members who are earning a pension in DBplus, and who work for an employer that participates in both DBprime for full-time employees, and DBplus for part-time or contract employees (participating employers in the Ontario college system, the Royal Ontario Museum, and the Youth Services Bureau).

-Designed to meet the unique needs of other than regular full-time (OTRFT) employees, DBplus is an easy-to-understand defined benefit (DB) pension plan with a fixed contribution rate for members, matched dollar for dollar by employers.
-As a member of the CAAT Pension Plan who works part-time or contract, your DBplus lifetime pension is based on your actual earnings each year, rather than an annualized average over a five-year period.
+Designed to meet the unique needs of members who work part time or on contact (also known as other than regular full-time, or OTRFT employees), DBplus is a defined benefit (DB) pension plan design with a fixed contribution rate for members, matched by employers.
+As a member of the CAAT Pension Plan who works part time or contract, your DBplus lifetime pension is based on your actual earnings each year.

-The focus of DBplus is on maximizing your lifetime pension and providing similar value per contribution dollar as the current Plan design.
-In fact, in DBplus, the average member can expect an 800% return on their contributions in pension payments - that’s $8 in pension payments for every $1 in contributions.
+The focus of DBplus is on maximizing your lifetime pension and providing similar value per contribution dollar as DBprime.

 Your pension under DBplus includes the valuable features members want: a secure lifetime pension in retirement, plus conditional inflation protection, plus survivor benefits.

-OTRFT employees who haven’t joined the CAAT Plan still have the option to join DBplus by the CAAT Pension Plan at any time during employment.
+Part time or contract employees who haven’t joined the CAAT Plan have the option to join DBplus by the CAAT Pension Plan at any time during employment.

 What are the advantages of DBplus for members?